Sembiance/dexvert/README.md

     Successes will be stored in <outputDirPath>/<family>/<format>/ sub dirs
     WARNING: Multiple successes could use a lot of disk space

+   --keepGoing
+    When brute forcing, don't stop at the first success.
+Try them all.

    --tmpDirPath=/mnt/tmp
     Use a different tmp dir (default is os.tmpdir())